BrewBlox/brewblox-documentation/docs/user/removing_things.md

 To remove it on the Pi, run `brewblox-ctl service remove -n <SERVICE_NAME>`.
 To remove it in the UI, navigate to the admin page, expand the service, and select `Remove service`.

-This will remove the service, but not the blocks on the controller, or the block names in the datastore.
+This will remove the service, but not the blocks on the controller.
 For that to happen, remove all blocks before removing the service.

 ## Reinstall Brewblox from scratch

-To completely wipe all blocks, block names, history data, dashboards, and widgets:
+To completely wipe all blocks, history data, dashboards, and widgets:

 First **remove all blocks** (spark service page, action menu).
 Then run the following commands in the brewblox directory on your Pi: